magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ota-updates.md

 ### Software update monitoring dashboard

-The dashboard is created automatically for each new tenant that you add to ThingsBoard.
+The dashboard is created automatically for each new tenant that you add to IoT Hub.
 You can also download the dashboard JSON [here](https://github.com/thingsboard/thingsboard/blob/master/application/src/main/data/json/demo/dashboards/software.json) and import it for existing tenants.

 There you can see a list of all devices with full information about their software.